jmcgarr/jmcgarr.github.io/src/jbake/content/blog/relections-and-projections-2019.md

 ### Goal #4: Exercise

-I've learned that I am more productive and happier when I exercise.
-Although, it has been harder to find the time this year, with the 2.5 hours I spend commuting daily.
-Recently, I've started waking up at 5:30 and working out from 6 - 7am.
-This change has been amazing, and hard.
+History has taught me that I am more productive and happier when I exercise.
+Although, it has been harder to find the time this year, given my 2.5 hours of daily commute time.
+Recently, I've started waking up at 5:30 to workout before work.
+This change has been hard, but immediate.
 I have found that rather than doing this a few times a week, committing to a daily exercise routine is easier.
 And so...

 ...my goal for 2020 is to exercise everyday.
 I expect I will have to take a day off here and there, but a daily routine feels doable.